AyeAreEm/Tree-View/README.md

 - ✅ Add new `master` directories and switch between them
 - ✅ Search for a file in the current directory
 - ✅ Show files and folders in a vertical tree diagram
-- 👷‍♂️ Get properties of a file [note: the properties part is actually done but opening a file and such is still being worked on]
+- ✅ Get properties of a file
 - Add a new file or folder
 - Remove a file or folder
 - Link a chosen directory to a chosen file (main feature of this. unavailable in regular file explorer)
 - ✅ Open a file in its respective app
 - ✅ Option to open directory in Windows File Explorer (maybe mac later)
-- 👷‍♂️ Option to open directory in terminal?
+- 👷‍♂️ Option to open directory in terminal? [note: os's don't like languages interacting with the terminal outside of it's current "instance" so creating a terminal is g, programmatically changing the directory of the spawned terminal is not g]

 ---